Discover more from Asia Sentinel

 The disciplinary tribunal report alleged that on December 16, 2013, Lee Suet Fern and Lee Hsien Yang “persuaded” Lee Kuan Yew “(then a 90-year old man in poor health, who had recently been hospitalized for several weeks, with serious medical conditions) to sign a new will without his usual lawyer to advise him.
 They cut off that lawyer from communications with Mr. Lee on the last will, and rushed through the execution of the last will, in her absence.”

 Lee Kuan Yew’s lawyer was Kwa Kim Li, a niece of his late wife Kwa Geok Choo.
-Kwa is managing partner of Lee and Lee, a law firm founded by Lee Kuan Yew and his wife.
+Kwa is managing partner of Lee and Lee, a law firm founded by Lee Kuan Yew, his wife and his brother Lee Kim Yew.

 The disciplinary tribunal, which consisted of two lawyers, deemed Lee Suet Fern’s actions sufficiently serious that the case will be decided by the Court of Three Judges, Singapore’s highest disciplinary body to deal with lawyers' misconduct.
 The court is provisionally scheduled to hear the case in August.
 If found guilty, Suet Fern could face a fine, suspension or disbarment.